Casey Portner LMHC, CAP

 Dana joined CSWFL in January 2019 as an aspiring clinical social worker.
 Dana fell in love with social work during her first community college Sociology class in 2011.
 From there she went on to the University of California at Santa Barbara and majored in Sociology and Applied Psychology.

 After graduation, she joined a non-profit organization called “City Year Boston,” working at an inner-city school to help elementary-aged students and their teachers by providing tutoring, after school care, socio-emotional learning, and attendance management.
-After developing her professional skills with this organization, she furthered her education with a Master’s degree in Social Work, while simultaneously working with adults with dual diagnoses in mental health and substance abuse and adolescents in a residential treatment center.
+After developing her professional skills with this organization, she furthered her education with a Master’s degree in Social Work, while simultaneously working with adults with dual diagnoses in mental health and substance abuse and adolescents in a residential counseling center.
 In May 2018, she graduated from New York University’s Silver School of Social Work.
-Dana is a valuable addition to the CSWFL Treatment Team!
+Dana is a valuable addition to the CSWFL therapy team!

 McKenzie Liskey, RMHCI